Jack-alt8/wd-knowledge-check1/README.md

 3. Change the `:hover` background and border color for the class `.btn` in the div `hero-content` to the color: `#74b44a`.
 Done!

 4. Switch out cat photo in `About Me` section, with a photo of your own choosing.
-You must download and add the photo to the `img` folder
+You must download and add the photo to the `img` folder.
+Done!

 5. BONUS: Add a `Contact` section below the `Projects` section.
 Add contact information (real/fake use your best judgement), social media, links, embed a google map, etc.